wilsonmar/wilsonmar.github.io/_posts/2022-01-06-elixir-lang.md

 1. If your project requires Node.js, also install the nodejs plugin.

-1. ASDF requires you to <strong>specify a precise version</strong> of each language to be installed in the <tt><strong>.tool-versions </strong></tt> file in the project folder root.
-So pick one from a list  a list of all available versions:
+### Versions available

+   PROTIP: ASDF requires that a <strong>precise version be specified</strong> for each language to be installed.

+1. Use ASDF to list all available versions of Erlang:

    <pre><strong>asdf list-all erlang</strong></pre>